 You tend to get what you pay for, and research pays dividends.

 Describe your typical process with a couple.

 Enquiry.
-Meet for coffee and cake to chat and understand the basics of what the client wants, create a package, take booking fee, visit the venues, meet again for more coffee and cake to go through questionnaire and nail the details, take final balance, check nothing has changed 1 week before, shoot the wedding, lots and lots of post-processing images, give client link to private gallery and usb stick in presentation box, mop up tears of joy, let them live with images for a couple of months, they choose faves and we create and deliver the finished wedding album if they've specified one.
+Meet for an initial coffee and cake to chat and understand the basics of what the clients wants, create a bespoke package, take booking fee, visit the venues, meet again for more coffee and cake to go through questionnaire and nail the details, take final balance, check nothing has changed 1 week before, shoot the wedding, lots and lots of post-processing images, give client link to private gallery and usb stick in presentation box, mop up tears of joy, let them live with images for a couple of months, they choose faves and I create and deliver the finished wedding album if they've specified one.

 What is the No. 1 photo that you think every couple should take?

 A creative shot of the married couple that captures them looking their very best.

 What is the most original photo you’ve been asked to take at a wedding?

 I tend to suggest shots to the clients based on their personalities and likes.
 I've shot pre-wedding with herds of cows, visited clients' ponies en-route to the reception and have stopped traffic in a High Street in the drizzle to shoot a sassy bride!